Resume Tips

 • Use the same font as the rest of your resume (10-12pt)

-• Don't use "Objective:" as a label let the content speak for itself
+• Do not use "Objective:" as a label let the content speak for itself

 • Leave adequate white space around it for readability